-Ivy Alvarez is the author of Disturbance (Wales: Seren, 2013).
+Ivy Alvarez is the author of verse novel Disturbance (Wales: Seren, 2013).

-Widely-published and anthologised, her poetry also appears on a mobile app The Disappearing, in Takahē, The Age / Sydney Morning Herald, and Best Australian Poems (2009, 2013), with several poems translated into Russian, Spanish, Japanese and Korean.
+Widely-published and anthologised, her poetry also appears in World Literature Today, Takahē, The Age / Sydney Morning Herald, and Best Australian Poems (2009, 2013), with several poems translated into Russian, Spanish, Japanese, Korean, and Filipino.

-Ivy Alvarez has read at the 2015 Auckland Writers Festival in New Zealand, as well as the Queensland Poetry Festival, Brisbane Writers Festival and the Tasmanian Poetry Festival in Australia that same year.
+Alvarez also featured at the 2015 Auckland Writers Festival in New Zealand, as well as the Queensland Poetry Festival, Brisbane Writers Festival and the Tasmanian Poetry Festival in Australia that same year.

 Previous festival appearances include the Oxford Literary Festival and the Seoul International Writers Festival.